Vilayattu Aarambam: Production

-Yuvan was signed to play an unemployed IT worker in a film directed by the duo Vijay R Anand and AR Suriyan.
+Yuvan was signed to play an unemployed IT worker in a film directed by the duo Vijay R Anand and AR Suriyan and lost some weight to prepare for the role.
 The film is based on a true story regarding the collapse of a MLM company.
 Riyaz Khan was brought to portray the antagonist.

 Soundtrack

 The songs were composed by Srikanth Deva.